yeahitsjan/WiredBuddy/README.md

 You can grab the latest version from the [releases page](https://github.com/yeahitsjan/WiredBuddy/releases).
 Unzip it and copy it to the *Applications* folder.
 Have fun! :relaxed:

-**Due to development signing, you probably need to run the application again from settings, allowing its execution.**
+**Due to local signing, you probably need to run the application again from settings, allowing its execution.
+In [#3](https://github.com/yeahitsjan/WiredBuddy/issues/3#issuecomment-2204579319) and [#4](https://github.com/yeahitsjan/WiredBuddy/issues/4#issuecomment-2205345477) you can see how this probably looks.
+The reason for this is described in [this comment](https://github.com/yeahitsjan/WiredBuddy/issues/3#issuecomment-2206266133).**

 *There will a brew cask in the near future, stay tuned!*